-Following the adoption of TIFRS, the FSC on April 6, 2012 issued Order No. Financial-Supervisory-Securities-Corporate-1010012865, which sets out the following provisions for compliance:
+On 31 March 2021, the FSC issued Order No. Financial-Supervisory-Securities-Corporate 1090150022, which sets out the following provisions for compliance:

 On a public company's first-time adoption of the TIFRS, for any unrealized revaluation gains and cumulative translation adjustments (gains) recorded to shareholders' equity that the company elects to transfer to retained earnings by application of the exemption under IFRS 1, the company shall set aside an equal amount of special reserve.
-Following a company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for the current fiscal year, provided that if the company has already set aside special reserve according to the requirements in the preceding point, it shall set aside supplemental special reserve based on the difference between the amount already set aside and other net deductions from shareholders' equity.
 For any subsequent reversal of other net deductions from shareholders' equity, the amount reversed may be distributed.

-On first-time adoption of the TIFRS, the Company's special reserve amounted to \$112,383 thousand as of years ended December 31, 2020 and 2019.
-Following the Company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for \$135,084 thousand and \$83,957 thousand as of December 31, 2020 and 2019, respectively.
-The Company did not reverse special reserve to retained earnings for the years ended December 31, 2020 and 2019 as a result of the use, disposal of or reclassification of related assets.
+On first-time adoption of the TIFRS, the Company's special reserve amounted to \$112,383 thousand as of years ended December 31, 2021 and 2020.
+Following the Company's adoption of the TIFRS for the preparation of its financial reports, when distributing distributable earnings, it shall set aside to special reserve, from the profit/loss of the current period and the undistributed earnings from the previous period, an amount equal to "other net deductions from shareholders' equity for \$35,065 thousand and \$135,084 thousand as of December 31, 2021 and 2020, respectively.
+The Company did not reverse special reserve to retained earnings for the years ended December 31, 2021 and 2020 as a result of the use, disposal of or reclassification of related assets.

-Details of the 2020 and 2019 earnings distribution and dividends per share as approved by Board of Directors' meeting on March 24, 2021 and by the stockholders' meeting on June 23, 2020, respectively, are as follows:
+Details of the 2021 and 2020 earnings distribution and dividends per share as approved by Board of Directors' meeting on March 23, 2022 and by the stockholders' meeting on August 11, 2021, respectively, are as follows:

 Appropriation of earnings Dividend per share (\$)

-2020 2019 2020 2019
+2021 2020 2021 2020

-Legal reserve \$111,063 \$217,630
+Legal reserve \$235,733 \$111,063

-Special reserve 35,065 135,084
+Special reserve 26,180 35,065

-Common stock -cash dividend 864,798 1,048,240 \$6.6 \$8.0
+Common stock -cash dividend 1,572,360 864,798 \$12.0 \$6.6